 Scope

-This document describes the planning and procedures required by NGESO and the TOs to manage the Black Start recovery of Total System in an efficient manner.
+This document describes the planning and procedures required by NGESO and the TOs to manage System Restoration of the Total System in an efficient manner.

-Only the onshore part of the National Electricity Transmission System is included in the Black Start strategy Local Joint Restoration Plans (LJRPs) and any Power Islands created under them only include sites from within a single Transmission Area.
-No offshore networks currently include a nominated Black Start station.

-An onshore TO will not control an offshore network under a LJRP.
-To avoid a situation arising of an onshore TO controlling assets owned by an offshore TO then where an offshore network connects within an onshore network covered by a LJRP the offshore network will be disconnected prior to or at the start of the implementation of the LJRP.
-The offshore TO will not participate in the LJRP except to disconnect from the onshore TO’s system.

-Where an offshore network connects within an onshore network covered by a Local Joint Restoration Plan (LJRP) the offshore transmission network would only be connected when the LJRP has been terminated and operational control has transferred back to NGESO.

-This document covers the restoration of the Total System following a Partial Shutdown or Total Shutdown in accordance with the Local Joint Restoration Plans.
-The restoration process may include an onshore TO carrying out the processes set out in Local Joint Restoration Plans.
+This document covers the restoration of the Total System following a Partial Shutdown or Total Shutdown in accordance with Restoration Plans be they Local Joint Restoration Plans or Distributed Restoration Zone Plans.
+The restoration process may include aTO carrying out the processes set out in Local Joint Restoration Plans or a Network Operator carrying out the processes set out in a Distribution Restoration Zone Plan.
+These processes are also described in OC9 of the Grid Code.

 TO network start up plans may be invoked in response to power island operation.
 Their use is outside the scope of this document.
 They are considered in STCP 06-2 Power Island Management.